View - Action options

 Concept object type nodes are displayed as squares to differentiate from object types nodes resulting from an analysis (displayed as circles):

-Allows you to apply a specific level grouping to the level you are currently working in:
+Allows you to apply a different level specific grouping to the level you are currently working in:

-The rectangles are added to the view to highlight the nodes that are grouped in their chosen level grouping - e.g. in this example, Level 1 groupings:
+The circles are added to the view to highlight the nodes that are grouped in their chosen level grouping - e.g. in this example, Level 1 groupings:

 Spotlight tool